 WEBINAR: How can a 3D printing service bureau address Polypropylene needs?

-On the 10th of December, 3Dnatives will host a webinar with Prodways, Sculpteo and BASF Forward AM to talk Polypropylene (PP) applications in Additive Manufacturing.
+On the 10th of December, 3Dnatives hoted a webinar with Prodways, Sculpteo and BASF Forward AM to talk about Polypropylene (PP) applications in Additive Manufacturing.
 Widely used in the plastic injection industry, Polypropylene offers interesting characteristics for industrial applications such as lightness, resistance to chemicals, to fatigue, and good electrical insulation.
 On the 3D printing market, however, it remains quite rare.
 Difficult to print, it requires a rigorous control in its heat treatment and particular attention to adhesion, whether on the build plate or between each layer.
 For many AM machines, this material is too complicated to handle when creating parts.

 Clément Moreau is the CEO of the Service Bureau Sculpteo.
 Sculpteo specialises in 3D printing services for every application and company since 2009, and was one of the first companies to make 3D printing technologies accessible.
 Sculpteo operates its own 3D printing factory in the Paris area, and has customers worldwide.
 In 2019, Sculpteo was acquired by BASF 3D Printing Solutions.